-This course involves an introduction to the Spanish language with emphasis on vocabulary acquisition and specialized culinary vocabulary, basic grammar construction and oral communication.
-(HO) Quarter Credit Hours 4.5
+This intensive, honors-level course is designed as an introduction to the Spanish language.
+Heavy emphasis is placed on vocabulary acquisition, on basic grammatical constructions and on effective oral communication.
+Students are also exposed to several Spanish-speaking cultures.
+Quarter Credit Hours 4.5